Christina Jamieson: Shetland history

 Alongside her suffragist campaigning, Jamieson wrote both fictional and factual items about Shetland and women's roles in society, sometimes under the pseudonym John Cranston.
 In 1910 she wrote for The Shetland Times about the economic and emotional issues facing local women.
 She wrote about how Shetland women "adored" their menfolk and that worrying about men being lost at sea was "a subcurrent of the whole course of their lives, to which it imparts an intense and religious pathos."

-During the World War I, Jamieson served on Shetland's school board and led it temporarily as Chair.
+During the First World War, Jamieson served on Shetland's school board and led it temporarily as chair.
 She was the first woman in Shetland to serve on a public committee.
-In 1919, she also volunteered, alongside "Mrs Menzies and Misses Mitchell" to tend to the graves of Norwegian naval men who had been killed during a German raid on their convoy and who had been buried in the Shetlands, which was reported on in the Shetland News.
+In 1919, she also volunteered, alongside "Mrs Menzies and Misses Mitchell" to tend to the graves of Norwegian naval men who had been killed during a German raid on their convoy and who had been buried in Shetland, which was reported on in the Shetland News.

 In 1930, Jamieson founded the Shetland Folklore Society to help revive local Shetland culture.
 The society met to practise traditional dances.
 Men would meet at her home, Twageos House, to perform sword dances to local music.
-She also wrote an award-winning play in Shetland's dialect “da dooble sprin” (sic) in a contest in Inverness (Aberdeen P + J, 28th February 1935).
+She wrote a play in Shetland dialect Da Dooble Sporin (1935).
 She also spent time working to transcribe church records.

 Later life and death

 In 1935 Jamieson was suffering with asthma and she left the islands to emigrate to New Zealand to live with her brother Dr James Jamieson in the hope of gaining some respite.
-She died in Nelson in New Zealand in 1942.
+She died in Nelson, New Zealand, in 1942.